An operational continuum limit of quantum combs: Background

 Before deriving the continuum limit of what we shall call a \emph{quantum stochastic process}, we provide the necessary background.
 We will start by stressing that our terminology ``quantum stochastic process'' denotes the \emph{concept} of a dynamical open quantum system -- as opposed to a priori committing to a rigorous mathematical definition, per se.
 In the discrete case, one can treat process tensors as a definition of quantum stochastic processes~\cite{Milz_2021_QST_review}.
 In the continuous case, there is the mature mathematical field of the same name~\cite{accardiQuantumStochasticProcesses1982,hudson1984quantum} which is somewhat disparate from the language of process tensors, although connections have recently been formed~\cite{Nurdin_2021}.
 In our derivation, we assume an underlying generator which is well-behaved enough for quantum It\^{o} calculus to apply~\cite{hudson1984quantum}.
 This assumption allows us to identify that particular subclass of quantum stochastic processes in this way, but dealing with less regular behaviour is left as the subject of future work.
 In short: our cPTs should be viewed as a subclass of quantum stochastic processes, but not necessarily the entire genre.

 We begin by establishing our notation and conventions, then review how discrete quantum processes are described by process tensors.
-Finally, we briefly recap bosonic non-relativistic field theory states and recall the definition of continuous matrix product states, a special class of field theory states that will feature prominently throughout our work.
+Finally, we briefly recap bosonic non-relativistic field theory and recall the definition of continuous matrix product states, a special class of Fock space vectors that will feature prominently throughout our work.
 It should also be clear that throughout this manuscript we prioritise physical intuition over mathematical rigour per se.